-RIT receives special federal support for deaf and hard-of-hearing students.
-As a result, we are able to offer you a top-quality education at a substantially reduced tuition rate.
+Each year we develop estimated expense budgets for undergraduates at RIT.
+Tuition and fees are generally consistent from student to student, but total expenses may vary depending upon such factors as housing and meal plans.
 Student expense budgets include a \$2,088 yearly allowance for estimated books, transportation, and personal expenses.
 Financial aid awards take these estimated costs into consideration in addition to tuition and fees and room and board, so that your aid award more accurately reflects all costs associated with your attendance.